vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *meyamātṛpramāṇamānaprasarai ḥ saṁkucatprabham* /

-*śṛṇgā ṭ arūpam āpannam icchājñānakriyātmakam* //51//
+*śṛṇgāṭarūpam āpannam icchājñānakriyātmakam* //51//

 44
 What appears now in the supreme Consciousness is the condition of the knower \( *pramātṛ*\), the empirical subject \(the measurer\), and what the subject can know \(the objects, which are measurable, *meya* \), knowledge \( *pramā* \), and its criteria \( *pramāṇa* \).
 This development implies a “contraction” \( *saṁkoca* \) of Consciousness since it evolves from an absolute fullness and undiff erentiation to the diff erentiated, discursive thought \( *vikalpa* \) of the empirical, individual subject, an evolution whose dimension here is cosmic: the divine energy takes on the form of the universe without, however, losing her divine, absolute, luminous nature.
 This is expressed by saying that she acts as the three fundamental divine powers of will, cognition, and activity \( *icchā, jñāna* , and *kriyā* \).
-These being three, she becomes threefold, a condition expressed in the YH by saying that she assumes the shape of a water chestnut \( *śṛṅgā ṭ a* \).
+These being three, she becomes threefold, a condition expressed in the YH by saying that she assumes the shape of a water chestnut \( *śṛṅgāṭa* \).

 The YH now says \( *śl* .
 52–55\) how the adept is to conceive meditatively—